Help & Advice

 2. Connecting your DVD recorder to the TV and setting the TV to watch the output of the DVD recorder

-3. Line in iconSetting your DVD recorder to the SCART input using the remote control - this may be labeled "Line In/AUX/AV" feed.
-Refer to your DVD recorder's manual if you're in doubt.
-Once you've set the recorder to the SCART feed, you should see the output of your set-top box on your TV via your DVD recorder.
+3. Line in iconSetting your DVD recorder to the SCART input using the remote control – this may be labelled “Line In/AUX/AV” feed.
+Refer to your DVD recorder’s manual if you’re in doubt.
+Once you’ve set the recorder to the SCART feed, you should see the output of your set-top box on your TV via your DVD recorder.

 Note that DVDs typically hold 2 hours worth of video at standard resolution, whereas a videotape holds 3-4 hours.
 With many machines, it's possible to alter the recording settings, to get more DVD recording time at the expense of quality.
 In many cases, this can be fine for archiving old TV shows from VHS cassette.
 Refer to your DVD recorder manual for 'Recording Mode' or something similar, for details of how to alter the recording quality that we can record at.